 It was a mistake to not factor in the Rockies and with a little help from fate, that mistake corrected itself.

 When my Alaska plans didn’t work out as expected and I suddenly had two months to play with, I started looking at Help Exchanges all over British Columbia.
-I found a few that sounded promising but none more so than the perfect placement I found in the small town of Field BC, in Yoho National Park in the Canadian Rockies.
+I found a few that sounded promising but none more so than the perfect placement I found in the small village of Field, BC, in Yoho National Park in the Canadian Rockies.

 It’s pretty standard for Help Exchanges at Hostels, Inns, Lodges etc to not include food so even though I would still need to buy my own, I was excited to work in another hostel after my great experience Help Exchanging at the Squilax HI Hostel in Shuswap Lake a couple of years ago.

-I arrived on a sunny afternoon into Golden, the nearest large town to Field BC, located 60km to its west.
-My boss to be Craig picked me up and we ran a couple of errands around town then he showed me around a bit, taking me down to the Kicking Horse river and a marshy lake near town.
+I arrived on a sunny afternoon in Golden BC, the nearest large town to Field, located 60km to its west.
+My boss-to-be Craig picked me up and we ran a couple of errands around town then he showed me around a bit, taking me down to the Kicking Horse River and a marshy lake near town.

-Field BC looks like a movie set.
-Impossibly pretty with not a hair out of place.
-The streets are spotless, the houses are well kept and attractive with colourful flowerbeds and window boxes.
-It is located in a valley surrounded by mountains on both sides and the milky blue Kicking Horse river runs through it, cutting off the majority of the town from the highway and the Visitors Centre.
+It is located in a valley surrounded by mountains on both sides and the milky blue Kicking Horse River runs through it, cutting off the majority of the town from the highway and the Yoho National Park Visitors Centre.

-No Grocery Store, no retail shops, no movie theatre.
-If you wanted any of those things you needed to drive the almost 60km to Golden which I did a couple of times to stock up on groceries (and Tim Hortons donuts).
-Lake Louise town centre was half the distance but there wasn’t a lot there, and the groceries were significantly more expensive.
+No grocery store, no retail shops, no movie theatre.
+If you wanted any of those things you needed to drive the almost 60km from Field to Golden which I did a couple of times to stock up on groceries (and Tim Horton’s donuts).
+Field to Lake Louise town centre was half the distance but there isn’t a lot there either, and the groceries were significantly more expensive.

 Field is very much a cat town.
 There are so many cats here and most of them are more than happy to let you give them a bit of affection.
 My favourites were Star and Apollo who would come and hang out with me at the hostel when I working.